 Need breastfeeding help?
 Get the Ultimate Breastfeeding Class now and learn how to tell if your baby is getting enough milk, how to manage your milk supply and how to troubleshoot common breastfeeding problems.
 It’s only $19 (what a steal!), but is soo worth it and you can do it online, right there in your PJs!
 Go check it out now!

 One of the easiest and tastiest ways to make sure you’re keeping your fluids up and your nutrition on point is with the humble smoothie.
 I love smoothies for breakfast… but they make a quick and easy lunch, dinner, or snack too.
 Because let’s face it, when you’ve got a newborn, you’re exploring all 24 hours in a day and you’re likely to be left needing something at 2am.

 These lactation smoothie recipes are packed full of goodness including lots of milk boosting ingredients (galactagogues).
 Or, if you’re not a fan of smoothies, try our lactation cookie recipes.

 Some of these ingredients can be a little hard to find in your local grocery store (I’ve never bothered – online shopping for the win!), so I’ve included links to where you can find them on Amazon.

 - Brewer’s yeast – this is one of the most popular lactation foods out there.
 Most lactation smoothie recipes include at least a teaspoon of brewer’s yeast.
-Warning: it doesn’t taste nice… so make sure you add plenty of dates, honey, or maple syrup to cover it.
+Warning: it doesn’t taste nice… so make sure you add plenty of dates, honey, or maple syrup to cover it or just buy the debittered version (linked here!) for a milder flavor.
 Get it here on Amazon.

 - Oatmeal – this is another super popular lactation booster… if you can’t handle the taste of the brewer’s yeast you might find you have decent results just with oatmeal.